 Brook Trout can fight hard?

-I still remember my first brook trout.
-I describe its fight as “An angry, aggressive little fish which did powerful runs, jumps, and even rested once or twice before charging off again”.
+When it comes to sheer tenacity, brook trout are a force to be reckoned with.
+I vividly recall my first encounter.
+“An angry, aggressive little fish which did powerful runs, jumps, and even rested once or twice before charging off again”.

 Maybe controversial, but pound per pound I rate them as harder fighters than Rainbow.